Manfred von Richthofen: Death

-It was almost certainly during this final stage in his pursuit of May that a single .303 bullet (Note: The actual bullet lodged in Richthofen's clothing.
+Almost certainly during this final stage in his pursuit of May, a single .303 bullet (Note: The actual bullet lodged in Richthofen's clothing.
 It was apparently recovered, but it has not been preserved for examination by modern historians.
 It was apparently a normal ball round, as fired by all British rifle-calibre arms, and thus would not be any help in resolving the controversy of who fired it.) hit Richthofen through the chest, severely damaging his heart and lungs; it would have killed Richthofen in less than a minute.
 His aircraft stalled and went into a steep dive, hitting the ground at in a field on a hill near the Bray-Corbie road, just north of the village of Vaux-sur-Somme, in a sector defended by the Australian Imperial Force (AIF).
-The aircraft bounced heavily upon hitting the ground: the undercarriage collapsed and the fuel tank was smashed before the aircraft skidded to a stop.
+The aircraft bounced heavily upon hitting the ground; the undercarriage collapsed and the fuel tank was smashed before the aircraft skidded to a stop.
 Several witnesses, including Gunner George Ridgway, reached the crashed plane and found Richthofen already dead.
-His face had slammed into the butts of his machine guns, breaking his nose, fracturing his jaw and creating contusions on his face.
+His face had slammed into the butts of his machine guns, breaking his nose, fracturing his jaw, and creating contusions on his face.
 (Note: Gunner Ernest W. Twycross, and Sergeant Ted Smout of the Australian Medical Corps later claimed that Richthofen was still alive and tried to say something, with the last or only word being "kaputt", before he died.
 The definition of "kaputt" is often in contention.
-This is disputed by accounts which state that Richthofen was already dead and the nature of his wound, as well as his broken nose and fractured jaw.)
+This is disputed by some accounts, which reported that Richthofen was already dead and the nature of his wound, as well as his broken nose and fractured jaw.)

 Australian soldiers and airmen examine the remnants of Richthofen's triplane.